 For vocalizations, you can expect a 10-minute call every morning and again at sunset.
 It's in the bird's nature and generally something you have to deal with.
 Many green-cheekeds can become good talkers with consistent training, though sound mimicry is their strong suit.
 Just be careful, some individuals can get sassy and owners have reported a little back talk at times.

 Green-cheeked Amazons are primarily dark green, with a bright red blaze that extends over their beak and forehead.
 There is a patch of brilliant blue behind their eyes that trails down the neck in some individuals.
-The undersides of the tailfeathers are a lime green to yellow color, and they have horn-colored beaks and flesh-colored legs.
+The undersides of the tail feathers are lime green to yellow, and they have horn-colored beaks and flesh-colored legs.

 It is nearly impossible to distinguish males from females because this is a monomorphic bird species.
 If you can get two side-by-side, you might notice that a male is slightly larger and that the red and blue patches on his face are bigger.
 That said, the only way to ensure the sex of the birds is through DNA or surgical sexing.